JacqsLabz/Sims4-Yootz-Playthrough/1.1-TwoSims+Romance/00-index.md

 "You ok there?"
 Don asked.

 Sara swallowed and waited to see what her stomach was going to do.
 Thankfully, the feeling passed pretty quickly this time.
-"Yeah, apperently it's totally normal to just feel sick like, the entire time."

 ![](12-22-16_7-35-37%C2%A0PM.png)